edgedb/easy-edgedb/chapter3/index.md

 `int16` means a 16 bit (2 byte) integer, which has enough space for -32768 to +32767.
 That's enough for age, so we don't need the bigger `int32` or `int64` types which are much larger.
 We also don't want it to be a `required` property, because we don't care about everybody's age.

-But we don't want `PC`s and `NPC`s to live up to 32767 years, so let's remove `age` from the abstract `Person` type and give it only to `Vampire` now.
+But we don't want `PC`s and `NPC`s to live up to 32767 years, so let's remove `age` from the abstract `Person` type and give it only to `Vampire` for now.
 We will think about the other types later.
 We'll make `Vampire` a type that extends `Person`, and adds age:

 ```sdl
 type Vampire extending Person {